-Study courses should contribute to the development of a wide range of 21st-centuryskills1 for students, with many of these skills being acquired through inquiry-led activities that develop various key attributes required by employers (the term 'employability skills' here means: to support students with employment opportunities, job search and career) and which prepare graduates for the competitive business market (term 'self-employment skills' here means: to support students who in the future will start working on their account, from entrepreneurs and start-ups, freelancers and subcontractors).
-The skills developed through inquiry-led activities could be combined in all study courses with the development of I&E skills that will provide students with the competencies to https://www.qcaa.qld.edu.au/senior/senior-subjects/general-subjects/21st-century-skills succeed in the labour market, and the ability to manage their own intellectual and professional development into the ability to develop their own innovative business.
+Study courses should contribute to the development of a wide-range of 21st century skills 1 for students, with many of these skills being acquired through inquiry-led activities that develop various key attributes required by employers (by employability skills we mean to support students with employment opportunities, job search and career) and which prepare graduates for competitive business market (by self-employment skills we mean to support students who in the future will start working on their own account, from entrepreneurs and start-ups, freelancers and subcontractors).
+The skills developed through enquiry-led activities could be combined in all courses with the development of I&E skills, that will provide students with the competences to succeed in the labour market and the ability to manage their own intellectual and professional development into ability to develop their own innovative business.